minprog/hangman/classic/hangman.md

 ## Specification

 Your assignment is to write a computer program which plays a game of Hangman using the game rules above.
-In fact, you will be provided with the main program, but all game logic is missing.
-Your task is to design and implement two classes called `Hangman` and `Lexicon`, which provide all functionality to make the starter code work *without changes*.
+In fact, you will be provided with the main program, but all **game logic** is missing.
+Your task is to design and implement two classes called `Hangman` and `Lexicon`, which together provide all functionality to make the starter code work *without any changes*.

-- `Lexicon` objects are used to retrieve words for the game from a dictionary.
-Eventually, the `Lexicon` class will be based on the file `dictionary.txt`, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
+- Objects of class `Lexicon` are used to retrieve words for the game from a dictionary.
+The `Lexicon` class will be based on the file `dictionary.txt`, which contains the full contents of the Official Scrabble Player's Dictionary, Second Edition.
 This word list has over 120,000 words, which should be more than enough for our purposes.

-- A `Hangman` object will include all of the logic needed to play the game.
-It will keep track of the current status of the game, and it will be able to update the status of the game when a letter is guessed.
-However, a Hangman object will not directly interact with the user (the person playing the game).
+- Objects of class `Hangman` will include all of the logic needed to play a single game.
+The objects keep track of the current status of the game, and are able to update the status of the game when a letter is guessed.
+However, a Hangman object will not directly interact with the "user" (the person playing the game via the keyboard).
 In other words, it may not use anything like `print` or `input` functions.

 ## Getting started